ksurana21/revpref/README.md

       - `mpi` computes the minimum and maximum money pump index (MPI).
         Echenique et al. (2011) proposed the money pump index as a measure of the severity of GARP violation.
-It is defined as the amount of money that an arbitrageur can “pump” from a consumer.
+It is defined as the amount of money that an arbitrageur can “pump” from the consumer.
 While the MPI measure is conceptually appealing, it may be computationally challenging to determine this index for data sets with a large number of observations.
 In particular, Smeulders et al. (2013) showed that computing the mean and median MPI is an NP-hard problem.
 As easy-to-apply alternatives, Smeulders et al. (2013) proposed the minimum and maximum MPIs